 Everyone knows that “there is a lie, a big lie, and there is statistics.”
 And how many times have I heard these words addressed to myself from those with whom I first spoke about statistical research and its importance.
-Let’s figure out where the lies and where the manipulation is.
+Let’s figure out where lies and where manipulation.

 This is the first reason why people often don’t believe statistics.